 “They walked down the hall of their soundproofed, Happylife home, which had cost them thirty thousand dollars installed, this house which clothed and fed and rocked them to sleep and played and sang and was good to them.” ~page 7

-In my opinion the “Happylife home” is ment in a rather ironical way.
-It gives me the impression that the Author is thinking rather scornful about the main characters.
+In my opinion the “Happylife Home” was wrote in a rather ironical way.
+It gives me the impression that the author is thinking rather scornful about the main characters.
 (Maybe tell us why, support the facts...)

-The next interesteing statement reveals a similarity between one of Collin Higgin’s messages and Ray Bradbury’s: There is an obsession with death.
-Humans often have necrophiliac tendencies because they like to own dead matter, e.g. probably 20 percent of all males in western civilization find it desirable to own an expensive car.
+The next statement reveals a similarity between Collin Higgin’s and Ray Bradbury’s message; both portay an obsession with death.
+In fact, humans often have necrophiliac tendencies because they like to own dead matter, e.g. probably 20 percent of all males in western civilization find it desirable to own an expensive car.
 They invest a lot of their precious lifetime trying to afford an object similar to George Hadley in the short story.

 “The lions were coming.
 And again George Hadley was filled with admiration for the mechanical genius who had conceived this room.
 A miracle of efficiency selling for an absurdly low price.
 Every home should have one.” ~page 8

 As you can see George Hadley perfectly fits into the elucidated pattern.
-He finds it very desirable achiefing dead mattern.
-He is crazy about his room of boundless possibilities
+He finds it very desirable to achieve dead matters.
+He is crazy about his room of boundless possibilities.

 “The house was full of dead bodies, it seemed.
 It felt like a mechanical cemetery.
 So silent.
 None of the humming hidden energy of machines waiting to function at the tap of a button” ~page 17

-You should not base your whole life up on machines, they could ruin you.
-That is what has had happened to the parents.
-They based their whole life on a machine.
-The machine had disabled the natural relation between parents and children.
-Even worse it had made the kids a huge potential danger.
+You should not base your whole life up on machines because they could ruin you.
+That is what happened to the parents; they based their whole life on a machine.
+The machine disabled the natural relation between parents and children and made the kids a potential danger.

-Before that passage George had asked the psychologist if the lions could become real.
-His question was declined.
-George should not have believed.
-After being locked in the nursery he was killed by the same lions that he was told didn't exist.
+Before that passage, George asked the psychologist if the lions could become real.
+His question was declined but George should not have believed it because later on, he was killed by the same lions that he was told didn't exist.